-If you are looking for hiking trails to waterfalls in the Bay Area, then you are in luck because this part of California has several gorgeous waterfall hikes waiting for you to explore!
-This also includes pet parents who can also take their dogs to these Bay Area hiking trails with waterfalls.
-In other words, if you want to go hiking to see these gorgeous Bay Area waterfalls with your hike loving dogs, then you have come to the right post where I detail three amazing options for super dog friendly waterfall hikes in the Bay Area which are as: Cataract falls in Marin, Cascade falls in Mill Valley and Dawn Falls in Larkspur.Cataract falls is special because it is the only waterfall hike that is dog friendly amidst all Mt.
+In this post, I will be talking about dog friendly hiking trails leading to Cataract falls at Mt.
+Tamalpais, Cascade falls in Mill Valley and Dawn Falls in Larkspur.Cataract falls is special because it is the only waterfall hike that is dog friendly amidst all Mt.
 Tam hikes.
-Cascade Falls is located in a tranquil park in Mill Valley and is the easiest of all Bay Area hiking trails with waterfalls and finally Dawn Falls Trail, Larkspur is a great alternative to the crowded and popular Muir woods.
-So let’s get on to this post that talks about our waterfall hikes adventures with our dog, Babu!
+Cascade Falls is located in a tranquil park in Mill Valley and is the easiest of all Bay Area hiking trails with waterfalls.
+Finally, Dawn Falls Trail in Larkspur is a great alternative to the crowded and popular Muir woods.
+So let’s get on to this post that talks about our waterfall hikes with our dog, Babu!

-Waterfall Hikes Bay Area: CATARACT FALLS MARIN
+Waterfall Hikes Bay Area: CATARACT FALLS, Mt.
+TAMALPAIS

 Your cataract falls hike will begin at Mount Tamalpais, towering over Marin county with its slopes filled with spring flowers and beautiful waterfall hiking trails.
 Although most Mt.
 Tam hikes and the state park itself is forbidden for four legged kids, a short drive up reveals the watershed area, where dogs can be on leash.
-The cataract falls marin county trail head, starting from the junction of east and west Ridegcrest leads to it’s namesake, i.e. the most beautiful and popular waterfall in the Marin county, namely Cataract Falls.
+The cataract falls marin county trail head, starting from the junction of east and west Ridgecrest leads to its namesake, i.e. the most beautiful and popular waterfall in the Marin county, namely Cataract Falls.

 The website bahiker.com describes in great detail about the different trails, apart from cataract falls trail in this region and provides precise directions to get to the falls.
 To see the falls gushing in full force, its best to visit in Feb/March just after the spring rains.
-Cataract falls hike is a strenuous one and is a total of 6.4 miles loop from the trail head to the falls, and the trail is partly covered with regions of light (via open fields) and shade.
+Cataract falls hike is a strenuous one and is a total of 6.4 miles loop from the trailhead to the falls, and the trail is partly covered with regions of light (via open fields) and shade.

 The falls, although much more subdued due to a continuing dry spell when we visited, still gushed down and gurgled over the rocks.
 The current appeared to be pretty strong as the water plunged down and into the creek below.
 The sight of the white, foamy water as it fell with great force over the rocks, was so beautiful to behold that it made is forget all our sweat and huffing and puffing.
 This was definitely one of the best waterfall hikes we’ve been to and I highly recommend it to seasoned hikers with pets looking for hiking to Bay Area waterfalls.

-Waterfall hikes Bay Area: CASCADE FALLS MILL VALLEY
+Waterfall hikes Bay Area: CASCADE FALLS, MILL VALLEY

 This is one of the most accessible waterfall hikes in Bay Area and can be easily completed in a few hours.
 The cascade falls trail is covered with a dense canopy of trees and so hiking to this Bay Area waterfall is easy.
 The upward trail ends at a paved road for cyclists and cars, so please watch out if you have your dog with you and remember to leash him/her before you hit the road.
 Overall, I highly recommend this dog friendly waterfall hike in the Bay Area, mere 30-40 min from the city, for hiking and visiting the beautiful waterfall.
 For more information, visit this article in SFgate from 2014.